 Enter our Writing Wizardry competition and win a tower of books!

 Calling all writers of eleven years and under!
 If you like to write poems or stories, why not prove what a Writing Wizard you are, and enter our competition.
-You could see your work published in The Writing Wizardry Anthology 2019 and win a fabulous prize!
+You could see your work published or win a fabulous prize!

 Fresher Publishing’s creative writing competition for children, this year with a special ‘magic’ theme.

 Send us a poem or a story of fewer than 500 words and you could see it published in the Writing Wizardry anthology AND win fantastic prizes.
 Whether the magical creature is good or bad is up to you and, if you want to enter twice, and write a poem AND a story, that is fine too.

 There are two categories for this competition with magic prizes for both!

 It is free to enter, but all entries must be your own original work, so get scribbling!
 The closing date is 27th January 2020.